 The full A Level is made up of four units.
-Two are taken in the first year and two in the second year (A2).
+Two will be studied in the first year and two in the second year.
 The four units are:

 Examinations are taken in two units: